 - Sexually transmitted infections - epidemiology, diagnosis and management

-- Contraception and first trimester pregnancy care, including approaches, options, prenatal diagnosis, contraceptive efficacy and appropriate prescribing
+- Contraception and care, including approaches, options, contraceptive efficacy and appropriate prescribing

 - Sexual assault care, including recognition, sensitive and appropriate management, legal and forensic considerations

-- Needs of particular populations, including LGBTQI, adolescents, sex workers, refugees and migrants and international travellers
+- Needs of particular populations, including LGBTQ+, adolescents, sex workers, refugees and migrants and international travellers

 - Teaching Arrangements

 Other teaching is done via Blackboard and online videoconferencing.

 - All resources available either via Blackboard or other online resources.